DanielJWood/d3-satellite-tool/README.md

 - Begin work in the `index.html` file.
 - Build the Jekyll _site/ folder by running `jekyll build`
 - Run the jekyll server by running `jekyll serve`.
 You can now see your page at `http://localhost:4000/`
+- Optional: Update Readme to reflect your current project.

 ## Contents